Last updated on March 2nd, 2023 at 01:11 pm

 I just don’t get anti-science people like Ginger Taylor and Robert F Kennedy Jr. They don’t understand that people working at the CDC do so mostly out of an obligation to humanity, something that’s far outside of her ability to comprehend.

-- It’s almost impossible for one patent to give all the intellectual property for one vaccine.
-You need dozens.
+- It’s almost impossible for one patent to give all the intellectual property to manufacture one vaccine.
+You need dozens of patents.

 - A patent does not give you the right to manufacture a vaccine.